rajoul/rajoul.github.io/_posts/2018-05-26-hello-world.md

 Also I am really not sure what content I'll be presenting so theme doesn't matter but I can promise you this, whatever content I'll be putting up here it won't be anything special :)

-Few Things I have in my minds for the blog are: